glasklart/hd/README.md

 Now includes **6400+** icons which have been graciously crafted by the community.

-Compatible **only** with iOS7 since the [release](https://github.com/glasklart/hd/releases) of [Version 4.0.0](https://github.com/glasklart/hd/releases/tag/release%2Fv4.00.0).
-Since Version 4.0.0 we are using the Winterboard-Plugin [IconBundles](http://cydia.saurik.com/package/com.codethemed.iconbundles/) by Nick Frey.
+Since the [release](https://github.com/glasklart/hd/releases) of [Version 4.0.0](https://github.com/glasklart/hd/releases/tag/release%2Fv4.00.0) Glasklart is only compatible with iOS7+ and uses the Winterboard-Plugin [IconBundles](http://cydia.saurik.com/package/com.codethemed.iconbundles/) by Nick Frey.

 Either download from Cydia (search for 'Glasklart'), or [click here](https://github.com/glasklart/hd/tarball/master).